 - After the set transfer date, users whose accounts are managed must use their company credentials to log into Trello via SSO in order to keep company data secure.

 - Enterprise admins have the ability to control certain enterprise settings within Trello (e.g., which types of attachments are allowed on boards).

 If you are notified that your account will become managed and you have personal Trello content in the account, we recommend doing the following:

 - Create a Trello account for personal use (or use an existing personal Trello account).

-- Use our boards transfer tool to transfer any personal boards from your work account to your personal account.
+- Use our boards transfer tool to transfer any boards used for personal purposes from your work account to your personal account.

 I no longer work for the company claiming my account.
 What should I do?